focus-editor/focus/LOG.md

 - When selecting by mouse continue to track cursor even when left the editor rect
 - Don't crash if window is resized to 0
 - When dpi changes, adjust viewport position
+- Set a proper horizontal scroll limit
+- Maybe don't draw too many horizontal characters

 - Don't redraw if nothing has changed
-- Maybe don't store font atlas in an rgba texture
 - Implement semantic highlighting
     - Polymorphic structs and possibly other types
     - Highlight globals?